What is the Average Daily Rate (ADR)?

 - The average daily rate includes only the occupied rooms and not the total available stock.

 Importance of Average Daily Rate

-- The average daily rate allows comparison across time periods and also a cross-section of peers to help the hotel operator ascertain the key trends, emerging challenges, and, consequently, a change of strategy if needed.
+The average daily rate allows comparison across time periods and also to a cross-section of peers to help the hotel operator ascertain the key trends, emerging challenges, and, consequently, determine a change of strategy if needed.

-- The average daily rate also provides a metric to check how well each geographic stratum does with respect to revenue generation.
+The average daily rate also serves as a metric to check how well each geographic stratum does in relation to revenue generation.
 For prudent comparison, we must select peers closely matched in terms of size, location, and clientele.

-- If a property generates a lower average daily rate compared to its peers, then the company can look deeper into the root cause of the problem.
-Based on the ratio, the problem can be that the number of rooms occupied is large, which means the revenue charged per room is small.
+If a property generates a lower average daily rate than its peers, the company can look deeper into the root cause of the problem.
+Based on the ratio, the problem can be that a promotional discount increased the number of rooms occupied, but also means the revenue generated per room became smaller.

 Examples of ADR

 1. Local competition